IslamKhSh/Xdimen/README.md

 <details>
 <summary><b>designDpi</b></summary>

 The design screen density (dot per inch) [see more](https://developer.android.com/training/multiscreen/screendensities).
-This will be used to with `designWidth` to calculate the relativeDesignWidth.
+This will be used with `designWidth` to calculate the relativeDesignWidth.

 > Default value is: **mdpi**